Neck Injuries: Cervical Dislocation

 - The neck is swollen, intensely painful, with decreased mobility.

 - Numbness or tingling radiating down the arm of the affected side straight through to the fingers.

 - A recent motor vehicle accident was causing trauma or whiplash.

 - Heredity – some people born with loose ligaments or joint instability are more susceptible to cervical dislocation than others.

 Your Massapequa Chiropractor will initiate his or her assessment by utilizing a physical examination.
 Following this evaluation, they will then perform a complete neurological exam and order either a CT or an MRI of the neck for diagnosis.
 In some cases, Initial immobilization with a neck brace may be necessary.
 The severity of the dislocation will be assessed to determine if surgical intervention is required.
 If not, the patient can work with chiropractic services and physical therapy to practice spinal mobilization and strength-building exercises.
 The goal is to make the muscles stabilizing the neck stronger to help support the displaced vertebrae in the neck.

 Prolonged bed rest can exacerbate symptoms, so working with a chiropractor can help increase flexibility and mobilization in the area.
 A chiropractor can also use massage therapy to help improve circulation and healing in the neck to help expedite the recovery process.

-If you are looking for a chiropractor near Wantagh, contact us at Massapequa Pain Management & Rehabilitation to make your appointment.
+If you are looking for a Massapequa Chiropractor, contact us at Massapequa Pain Management & Rehabilitation to make your appointment.
 We offer flexible hours and a convenient location to help maximize recovery.
 Working with a chiropractor is a great non-surgical option to help manage the pain associated with cervical dislocation.
 Contact us today and find out more about how we can help you!